-HTTP 500 status code means a server has encountered an error that’s not client’s fault.
+The HTTP 500 status code means a server has encountered an error and is unable to fulfill the request.

 If you have managed applications/servers before, you probably encountered this code when botching web server config, having inadequate permission for a file, or inadvertently missing a bug in the code.

 500 Internal Server Error is a generic error, you have to do some investigation to get to the bottom of the issue.
-In most cases, you can identify the problem by checking application server logs (e.g. Rails, Django, Laravel) or web server logs (e.g. Nginx, Apache, Caddy).
+In most cases, you can identify the problem by checking application server logs (for example, Rails, Django, Laravel) or web server logs (for example, Nginx, Apache, Caddy).

 No spyware, no promotional emails, or keyword-stuffed junk.
 I will only send you a single email when I've got something interesting to say.
 Unsubscribe anytime.